 |Paddling Association Membership Size||Membership Fee|

 |500+||Call for a quote|

-Commercial General Liability & Sport Accident Insurance included in membership fee, however Directors & Officers Insurance is not.
+Commercial General Liability & Sport Accident Insurance included in the membership fee, however, Directors & Officers Insurance is not.

-All Paddling Association membership expire on March 31 each calendar year.
-All PA’s will be notified by email 60 days and 30 days prior to expiration.
+All Paddling Association membership expires on March 31 each calendar year.
+All Paddling Associations will be notified by email 60 days and 30 days prior to expiration.

 New PA Enrolment